Recovering Sub-threshold S-wave Arrivals in Deep Learning Phase Pickers via Shape-Aware Loss: Observations

+Before diagnosing the mechanism, we first document the phenomenon through direct observation.
+Training histories on individual seismic records reveal the dynamics of amplitude suppression in action.

-To investigate the root cause of amplitude suppression, we first examined training histories on individual seismic records.
-The training history of the conventional PhaseNet model \citep{zhu2018phasenet-82a} on a representative event reveals a complex and divergent dynamic process for P- and S-waves (Fig. \ref{fig:amplitude_suppression}).
+The conventional PhaseNet model \citep{zhu2018phasenet-82a} trained on the INSTANCE dataset \citep{michelini2021instance-b0c} on a representative event shows a complex and divergent process for P- and S-waves (Fig. \ref{fig:amplitude_suppression}).
 Initially, both predictions evolve similarly, forming a half-peak platform.
-However, a clear divergence occurs after the model begins to separate their features: while the P-phase prediction successfully grows in amplitude, the S-phase's development is arrested as it approaches an amplitude of approximately 0.5, ultimately trapped in amplitude suppression.
+A clear divergence occurs after the model begins to separate their features.
+While the P-phase prediction successfully grows in amplitude, the S-phase's development is arrested as it approaches an amplitude of approximately 0.5, remaining trapped in amplitude suppression.

-This suppression manifests as two distinct symptoms in the final prediction for a waveform where the labeled onset is clearly separated from the subsequent high-amplitude wave packet (Fig. \ref{fig:compare_runs}a, b).
-First, the probability peak is suppressed at an amplitude of approximately 0.5, well below the 0.7 detection threshold.
-Second, its location is systematically displaced toward the later, high-amplitude boundary.
+The suppression manifests as two distinct symptoms in the final prediction.
+The probability peak is suppressed at an amplitude of approximately 0.5, well below the 0.7 detection threshold, and its location is systematically displaced toward the later, high-amplitude boundary (Fig. \ref{fig:compare_runs}a, b).
 A large-scale statistical analysis of the entire test set (Fig. \ref{fig:s_distribution}a) confirms that a dense cluster of S-phase predictions hovers in a horizontal band around the 0.5 amplitude level.
-Crucially, while many of these predictions are temporally accurate (within ±0.1s of the label), their insufficient peak height renders them ineffective, establishing suppression as a primary cause of detection failure.
+While many of these predictions are temporally accurate (within ±0.1s of the label), their insufficient peak height renders them ineffective, establishing suppression as a primary cause of detection failure.